aecosmo/RADIOcat/README.md

    `image_summary.ipynb` provides a summary of the mosaic and associated images.

 10. **Source Counts**
-    `sourcecounts_corrections.ipynb` makes the corrections for **false detection rate, completeness, and visibility area** `sourcecounts.ipynb` uses the corrections and estimate the source counts.
+    `sourcecounts_corrections.ipynb` makes the corrections for **false detection rate, completeness, and visibility area**.
+    `sourcecounts.ipynb` uses the corrections and estimate the source counts.
 It makes the source counts Table.
 It also plots the corrections and the source counts.